An implicit ODE-based numerical solver for the simulation of the Heisenberg-Euler equations in 3+1 dimensions: Heisenberg-Euler Lagrangian

 The evaluation of the integral in \eqref{pureLHE} is challenging.
-In order to circumvent it, a weak-field approximation, i.e., a Taylor series of the $\cot$ and $\coth$ functions for small $a$ and $b$ is made.
-This expansion of \eqref{pureLHE} can be performed analytically.
-This yields
+However, since the critical field is assumed to be much larger than all other em-fields involved a weak-field approximation, i.e., a Taylor series of the $\cot$ and $\coth$ functions for small $a$ and $b$ is made.
+This yields the following weak field approximation of the HE-Lagrangian